zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [rust-cli/env_logger](https://github.com/rust-cli/env_logger) - A logging implementation for `log` which is configured via an environment variable.
+- [mainmatter/100-exercises-to-learn-rust](https://github.com/mainmatter/100-exercises-to-learn-rust) - A self-paced course to learn Rust, one exercise at a time.
 - [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!
 - [LukeMathWalker/zero-to-production](https://github.com/LukeMathWalker/zero-to-production) - Code for "Zero To Production In Rust", a book on API development using Rust.
 - [crate-ci/typos](https://github.com/crate-ci/typos) - Source code spell checker